Challenge coin: Outside the military

 The FBI's Crisis Response unit was the first unit in the FBI to issue coins to unit members in late 1980s.
 Memorial coins can be used to commemorate fallen officers.

-Officially licensed challenge coins

-Louis "Uncle Louie" Gregory has created coins that are officially licensed by Topps Trading Cards, Ghostbusters, and Cobra Kai.

 New York City Police Department

 Coins have been created by the Police Benevolent Association for NYPD precincts.
-One of these coins was used as a fundraiser dedicated to an officer in the 67 Pct. who was injured in the line of duty, has been criticized for containing racist imagery despite the officer being of Afro American West Indian descent.
+One of these coins, which was used as a fundraiser dedicated to an officer in the 67 Pct. who was injured in the line of duty, has been criticized for containing racist imagery despite the officer being of Afro American West Indian descent.

-Motorcycle Clubs
+Motorcycle clubs

 Another organization in which challenge coins have gained popularity is the "National Association of Buffalo Soldiers and Troopers Motorcycle Club" (NABSTMC), which has over 85 chapters totaling over 2,000 members.
 The coin must be earned by the members for a noteworthy accomplishment.

 In 2009, the Harley Owners Group (HOG) created and made available its own challenge coin to Harley-Davidson motorcycle owners.

-Science

-In the International Genetically Engineered Machine competition (iGEM), participants that won the 'Grand Prize' are given a challenge coin from 2016 on.

-Varian Medical Systems, a medical device manufacturer, awards challenge coins for notable accomplishments by its service personnel.
-A significant number of Varian's employees have military backgrounds, where many of them learn the electronics and mechanical skills needed to support Varian equipment.